 If you’ve made the investment in a pair of quality running shoes, then you already know that a good pair isn’t cheap.
 They’re worth every penny, but no runner wants to buy them more often than needed.
 To make sure you get the most mileage possible out of each and every pair, try following these tips:

-1. Rotate between two pairs: It might sound counterintuitive, but rotating between two pairs of shoes gets you more mileage in a variety of ways.
-First, you have the obvious: switching between two pairs of shoes means that you rack up half the mileage on each pair in a given amount of time.
+Rotate between two pairs: It might sound counterintuitive, but rotating between two pairs of shoes will make running shoes last longer a variety of ways.
+First, you have the obvious: switching between two pairs of shoes means you rack up half the mileage on each pair in a given amount of time.
 But more importantly, giving your shoes a “break” between runs allows the cushioning to re-expand.
 This not only helps your shoes last longer and reduces wear and tear, it also will help reduce your risk of injury.
 Whether you rotate between two of the same type of shoe or two different shoes, you’ll get the same benefits.

-2. Try the newspaper trick: Struggling to get your shoes to dry after a soggy or sweaty run?
+Try the newspaper trick: Struggling to get your shoes to dry after a soggy or sweaty run?
 Don’t throw them in the dryer.
 Remove the insoles and stuff the insides with newspaper.
 The newspaper will help absorb the moisture quickly without the damage that comes from the heat of the dryer.
 Your running shoes last longer if you don’t have to trash them because they got the funk.

-3. Keep them out of the trunk: They’re just shoes, right?
+Keep them out of the trunk: They’re just shoes, right?
 Who cares where you keep them?
 Wrong!
 Storing your shoes in harsh conditions, like extreme heat, cold, or dampness, breaks down the materials faster.
-If you’re a runner who keeps your shoes in your truck, try and break the habit.
+If you’re a runner who keeps your shoes in your truck, break the habit.
 Bring your shoes indoors with you in a gym bag if you need to go to the office, or store them in your closet at home.
 You’ll get more miles out of your shoes, plus you’ll never have that “Where the heck are more shoes?” moment.